LOADING ...

 I sat by the water my head in my hands

-if I was better off dead?
+Wondering if I was off dead?

 As we mournfully all the dead

-Its an image that won't leave my
+Its an image won't leave my head

 IV.
-Great walls of water some whole
+Great walls of swallowed some whole

 In a battle God and Man

-Four hundred twenty three were the toll
+Four hundred three lives were the toll

 And I will quite understand

-An monument stands off US 1
+An 18-foot monument off US 1

 remains of so many who died.